MicrosoftDocs/content-templates/templates/org/aac/aac-article-title-content.md

 > How does scale affect the cost?

 > Link to the pricing calculator (https://azure.microsoft.com/en-us/pricing/calculator) with all of the components in the architecture included, even if they're a $0 or $1 usage.
-> If it makes sense, include small/medium/large configurations.
+> If it makes sense, include small, medium, or large configurations.
 Describe what needs to be changed as you move to larger sizes.

 ### Operational excellence